-The downside of Sean Maguire returning to "Once Upon a Time" is that we know he won't be staying for good.
+The downside of "Once Upon a Time" is that we know he won't be staying for good.
 Instead, Maguire said he hopes for "a last interesting adventure for Robin Hood" to give the audience, and himself, some closure after what felt like an "abrupt" departure.

 Showrunners Edward Kitsis and Adam Horowitz said Robin Hood's return in Season 6 will be for multiple episodes and not just in flashbacks.
 It's meant to be a surprising story, and Maguire said the pitch was interesting enough to him to warrant a return.